n0mjs710/MCP23S17/README.md

 MCP23S17 Class for Arduino

-WARNING: This class hardcodes Slave Select to Arduino Pin 10 to avoid the speed penalty of digitalWrite

 Introduction:

 This class is written to simplify using the Microchip MCP23S17 general purpose I/O expander IC in the Arduino environment.
 Some understanding of the MCP23S17 is required, so if you are not familiar with it, download the datasheet for it and have a look.
 The rest of this description will assume a *basic* understanding of the chip.